When and how to apply for Student Finance

 If you are planning to be away from the address that SFE has for you, you will need to make arrangements to ensure that you receive any correspondence.

 You need to send a certified copy of your passport or of both sides of your national identity card.
-Who can certify documents and what they must write on the copy of the document is explained online.
+Who can certify documents and what they must write on the copy of the document is explained here.

-You can contact the Non UK Team by phone on (+44) (0)141 243 3570 or write to them.
+You can contact the Non UK Team by phone on (+44) (0)141 243 3570 or write to them:

 If you are not an EU national but there is an EU national in your family, you might still qualify for a Tuition Fee Loan.
 The rules are complicated so please contact a Welfare Adviser in the Advice and Counselling Service.

-Some EU nationals and their family members may also be eligible for the living costs elements of Student Finance.
+Some EU and EEA nationals and their family members may also be eligible for the living costs elements of Student Finance.
 See the ‘Eligibility rules for government student finance’ section at the end of this guide for more details.

 If you become an EU national after your course has started, contact a Welfare Adviser in the Advice and Counselling Service to check whether you can become eligible for Student Finance.